Therapy for High Achievers

 Your value is tied up.
 Let’s untangle it.

-So many of the high-achieving, self-aware women I work with have spent years tying their value to performance, perfection, and productivity — basically in trying to be who the world tells them they should be.
-They might notice themselves engaging in people-pleasing tendencies.
-Somewhere along the way, they learned that being “good,” productive, helpful, or high achieving earned them praise, love, or a sense of safety.
-But that doesn’t mean their worth began there.
+Many of the high-achieving, self-aware women we work with have spent years tying their value to performance, perfection, and productivity, often in an effort to become who the world told them they should be.
+They may notice people-pleasing tendencies or a constant pull to be “good,” helpful, or high achieving.
+Somewhere along the way, they learned that these traits earned praise, love, or a sense of safety.
+But their worth was never dependent on those roles.

 Your worth isn’t something you have to earn or prove, it’s something that’s always been there, even if you’ve lost touch with it.